close

 Use a Solicitor

-A professionally drafted and witnessed will is much harder to contest or fake.
+A professionally drafted and witnessed will, prepared with the help of a qualified will solicitor, is much harder to contest or fake.

 Store the Will Securely